-Traveling in northeast Florida: The islands, Jacksonville, and Neptune Beach
+Traveling through northeast Florida in photos: The islands, Jacksonville, and Neptune Beach

 Sunset in Myrtle Creek in Little Talbot Island State Park, Florida - Photo: Stillgravity.